 With a disrupted harvest cycle, and pests and disease thriving in previously inhospitable environments, farmers are going to have to adapt.
 Quickly.
 Some might be forced to move farm and family to higher altitude areas, or to grow more durable crops - though many will be able to do neither.
 The time and financial pressures they’re facing right now will prevent them from making proactive changes, and they the strain for some will just be too much.

-With drought being “associated with a deep and disturbing sense of failure, loss, powerlessness, heightened anxiety, stress, depression, and an increased suicide rate among farmers”, there are a whole lot of physical and mental battles for farmers to face in the coming years.
+With drought being associated with severe mental health problems, there are a whole lot of physical and mental battles for farmers to face in the coming years.

 It’s been a long time coming - is change going to come?